craigallendev/to-do-it/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

+## Deployment

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+- A new repository was created on github

+## Deployment to Heroku
+### Create a Heroku Application:

+- Log in to your Heroku account.
+Click on the New button and select Create New App.
+Enter a unique name for your app and choose the region closest to your user base.
+Link GitHub Repository to Heroku:

+- In the Heroku dashboard for your app, go to the Deploy tab.
+Choose GitHub as the deployment method.
+Search for and connect your GitHub repository to Heroku.
+Deploy the Application:

+- Once your repository is linked, you can deploy your application by selecting the branch you want to deploy from and clicking Deploy Branch.
+Heroku will build and deploy your application, and you will see logs indicating the deployment process.

+### Verify Deployment:
+- After deployment, Heroku provides a URL where your application is live.
+Visit this URL to ensure that the application is running as expected.

+The live link can be found here - https://to-do-it-project-5434f63ab691.herokuapp.com/login/?next=/